Saving For a First Home, and Then Some

 How one college grad socked away a down payment in six years

 Logan Allec graduated from college in 2009 with $35,000 in student loans — and headed into a job market pinched by the recession.
 “It felt overwhelming,” he says.
 But Allec, now a certified public accountant and owner of the personal finance website Money Done Right, was determined to buy a home as soon as possible.
 “I thought, ‘How am I going to do this?’”
+That's when he began seriously considering how to save money to buy a house.

 He started by taking the first decent job he found: an entry-level position at an accounting firm that paid $48,000 a year.
 That doesn’t go far in Los Angeles, but the work was hourly, so he racked up overtime.
 “A lot of my peers couldn’t wait to get out of the office, but I was asking the partners to give me all the work they had,” he says.